Encrypting Server-Side Objects with SSE-C¶

 The response will include object metadata such as: - Content-Length - Last-Modified date - ETag (not the MD5 hash for SSE-C objects) - Content-Type - Any custom metadata you added to the object

-If you attempt to retrieve metadata for an SSE-C encrypted object without providing the correct encryption key, you'll receive an "Access Denied" error.
+If you attempt to retrieve metadata for an SSE-C encrypted object without providing the correct encryption key, you'll receive an "Access Denied" error, if you attempt to retrieve metedata for an SSE-C encrypted object without providing the correct encryption key md5 digest you will recieve a "HTTP 400 Bad Request" error.

 Unlike read operations, deleting objects encrypted with SSE-C does not require the encryption key.
 This is an important security consideration to understand: